 Open Door is a Day Centre for adults with physical disabilities as a result of illness or accidents.
 They have a purpose built centre in Vevay Road, Bray, that allows easy access to various activities like learning new skills and offers a social outlet.

-The Trust is pleased to give a grant to the centre.
+The Trust is pleased to contribute again this year.

 The Trust was pleased to fund the development of an outdoor pursuit centre at this location which was designed to facilitate people with a disability.

 In July of 2017 the Ovoca Manor near Avoca, Co.
 Wicklow, held a very successful staff training session.
 The training took place over two (2) days and The Manor’s technical advisor was available to supervise the staff interactions and various program adaptations.